chandan989/P.R.I.S.M./README.md

 > **The model comes to the data, not the data to the model.**

-By leveraging the Gemma 4 A4B MoE architecture and optimizing it with **Cactus** and **llama.cpp**, P.R.I.S.M. enables **flagship-tier 26B conversational capabilities directly on the user's clinical workstation or mobile device**.
+By leveraging the Gemma 4 A4B MoE architecture and optimizing it via the **llama.cpp** engine, P.R.I.S.M. enables **flagship-tier 26B conversational capabilities directly on the user's clinical workstation**.

 1. **MXFP4 Quantization:** **llama.cpp** uses native MXFP4 (Microscaling Formats 4-bit) precision—specifically the `gemma-4-26B-A4B-it-MXFP4_MOE.gguf` formulation—to execute the 26B Mixture-of-Experts layers within a 16GB VRAM footprint with near-uncompressed quality.
 2. **RotorQuant KV Cache:** Upgrades from legacy TurboQuant to **RotorQuant**, using sparse 3D Clifford rotors for 5.3x faster prefill speeds and 28% faster text decoding to prevent OOM errors on massive documents.
 3. **Clinical Workstation:** The 26B MoE model operates on local host hardware (e.g., Apple Silicon or RTX 4070) via **Ollama**.
-4. **True Mobile Edge:** **LiteRT** executes the smaller E2B and E4B models for ultra-low latency field ops on local mobile under 1.5GB RAM.
-5. **Intelligent Routing:** **Cactus** provides an intelligent 7-layer hybrid routing engine that dynamically balances workloads between the LiteRT mobile models and the local 26B workstation.

 Because all inference happens entirely offline or safely on-premise, enterprise-grade compliance and PHI privacy are medically guaranteed.